Llixuma/Nokia-6300-4G-root-2024/Tutorial.md

 # for exploration you can get the entire flash with
 edl rf flashdump.img
-# this dump can be mounted in kde with Disk Image Mounter exposing
+# this dump can be mounted in kde with Disk Image Mounter,
-# the "persist, cache, modem, system and data" partitions for exploration
-# in your file manager of choice
+# exposing the "persist, cache, modem, system and data" partitions for exploration in your file manager of choice
 ```
 #### 4.
 Copy boot.img to a preferably empty project directory